elsa-workflows/elsa-documentation/v2/src/pages/docs/guides/parent-child-workflows.md

 The parent workflow:

 - Listens for incoming HTTP requests
-- Runs a the child workflow.
+- Runs a child workflow.

 ### Child Workflow